Skip to content

 June is a significant month for our blind veterans and the wider military community.

-Armed Forces Month draws to a close with National Reserves Day (24 June) and National Armed Forces Day (27 June) - there's no better time than June to honour and celebrate the sacrifices and dedication of our forces and their families past and present while raising vital funds to support our blind veterans.
+Armed Forces Month concludes with National Reserves Day (24 June) and Armed Forces Day (27 June).
+There is no better time to honour the dedication and sacrifice of our forces - past and present - while raising vital funds to support our blind veterans.

 Get involved